 Diagnosis of Idiopathic Pulmonary Fibrosis

 Sometimes surgical lung biopsy

 Diagnosis of idiopathic pulmonary fibrosis is suspected in patients with subacute dyspnea, nonproductive cough, and Velcro crackles on chest examination.
-However, IPF is commonly overlooked initially because of clinical similarities to other more common diseases, such as bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection that occurs in patients without chronic lung disorders The cause is almost always... read more , asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+However, IPF is commonly overlooked initially because of clinical similarities to other more common diseases, such as bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection in the absence of chronic lung disorders.
+The cause is almost always a viral... read more , asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
 Symptoms and signs include dyspnea... read more , and heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more .
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more .

-Diagnosis requires HRCT and in some cases surgical lung biopsy.
+Diagnosis requires HRCT and in some cases lung biopsy.

 Chest x-ray typically shows diffuse reticular opacities in the lower and peripheral lung zones.
 Small cystic lesions (honeycombing) and dilated airways due to traction bronchiectasis are additional findings.